OpenMoonRay/openmoonray-docs/docs/why-moonray.md

 -   Geometry is loaded up front.
 (Geometry culled on demand slows down the renderer.)
 However, textures are accessed when needed &#8212; they are not loaded up front.
--   Prune geometry tools in development to make smart decisions about what geometry to carry through the render, (e.g: based on ray hits;
+-   Prune geometry tools make smart decisions about what geometry to carry through the render (e.g: based on ray hits;
     multiple cameras; regions, etc.)

 There is much on the roadmap for future development: